nsbno/spor/.changeset/nervous-forks-remember.md

 "@vygruppen/spor-react": patch
 ---

 Update peer dependencies to support all versions of react 18.
-Fix type errors with NativeSelect
+Fix type errors with NativeSelect and Heading